Visa-free destinations for Caribbean passport holders

 Can you visit the US with a Caribbean passport?

-Among the Caribbean countries, visa-free travel to the USA is available only to Bahama passport holders, specifically when departing from the Lynden Pindling International Airport in Nassau.
+Among the Caribbean countries, visa-free travel to the USA is available only to Bahamian passport holders, specifically when departing from Lynden Pindling International Airport in Nassau.
 However, it’s important to note that entry to the USA is ultimately determined by Customs and Border Protection officials, who have the final say on eligibility at the border, and rejection remains a possibility.

 Schedule a meeting